labex-labs/open-source-labs/css/30-seconds-of-css/lab-offscreen/step1.md

 # Offscreen

+`index.html` and `style.css` have already been provided in the VM.

-To hide an element completely in the DOM while still allowing it to be accessible, use the following steps:
+This technique completely hides an element in the DOM while still making it accessible.
+To achieve this, you can follow these steps:

-- Remove all borders, padding, and overflow of the element.
+- Remove all borders and padding and hide the element's overflow.
-- Use `clip` to define that no part of the element is shown.
+- Use `clip` to ensure that no part of the element is shown.
 - Set the `height` and `width` of the element to `1px` and negate them using `margin: -1px`.
 - Use `position: absolute` to prevent the element from taking up space in the DOM.

-Note that this technique is a better alternative to `display: none` (not readable by screen readers) and `visibility: hidden` (takes up physical space in the DOM).
+- Note that this technique is a better alternative to `display: none` (not readable by screen readers) and `visibility: hidden` (takes up physical space in the DOM) in terms of accessibility and layout-friendliness.

-Here is an example code in `index.html` and `style.css`:
+Here's an example of how you can use this technique in HTML and CSS:

 ```html
 <a class="button" href="https://google.com">